Help Center Broadcasting Live

 • Double-check the server address, port, and password (copy them from Studio to avoid typos)

-• Make sure your radio or station is running (check the status badge in Studio)
+• Make sure your station is running (check the status badge in Studio)

 Audio cuts out or drops